huangmubin/Document/English/Level 3.md

 Really? thanks!
 No, thank you.

+>

+Hi, Joan.
+Hi.
+Listen, Carlos.
+Do you have any plans this weekend?
+Uhh...
+No, why?
+Well, Henrique Gonzales is visiting.
+He's the manager of Mexico City Office.
+And I'm out of town all weekend.
+Right...
+Can you show him around?
+//Carcol, this very important.
+Can you show him around?
+Carlos, it's really important.
+Can you show hime around?
+//What's he interested in?
+Of course, of course.
+I can show him around.
+Uhhh, what's he interested in?
+//I know his likes eating out.
+Well, I know he enjoys eating out.
+Well, I know a lot of good restaurants.
+//And he really like arts.
+Oh. and he's really into art.
+//Well, There's probably a good art exhibit at the museum.
+There's probably a good exhibition at the museum.
+//Ok, Look, you can have two extra day's vacation for this.
+Great, thank you.
+Look - you can have two extra day's vacation for this.
+Really?
+Thanks.
+No, thank you.

+>

+Do you have any plans this afternoon, Gina?
+Nope.
+What's up?
+My sister's visiting.
+Can you show him around?
+I'm working.
+Of course.
+What's she into?
+Uhh...
+Well, I know she likes going to art exhibits.
+OK.
+There's probably an exhibit at the museum.
+Great.
+Hey, she likes Italian food.
+Maybe you can take her to Giancarlo's.
+Sure.
+Sounds good.
+Thanks a lot, Gina!

 ### Syntaxes

 > 询问他人是否有计划

+do you have any plans

 Do you have any plans for the weekend?
 Yes, I'm visiting my mother.

+> 使用 Can 询问可能

+can

+Can you show him around?
+Of course.

+> 使用 know 表示你确定某事

+know

+What's he interested in?
+Well, I know he enjoys eating out.

+> 用 probably 表示可能，位于动词之前，be 动词之后

+They probably like listening to music.
+There's probably an exhibit at the museum.

+> 使用 maybe 表示可能性稍小

+Maybe he enjoys photography.

 Songs from Peru, played on flute by the lovely Tori Mitchell.
 7:30 p.m. at the Music Space.